HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts
+👂 heard, 🎓 known, 🖐️ used, 🙋 explained, 📢 talked, 🔬 researched, 🚀 constructed
 - Syntax and concepts
-  - value
+  - value 🖐️ used
-  - identifier
+  - identifier🖐️ used
-  - variable
+  - variable🖐️ used
-  - constant
+  - constant🖐️ used
-  - scalar
+  - scalar🖐️ used
-  - literal
+  - literal🖐️ used
-  - expression
+  - expression🖐️ used
-  - heap
+  - heap🖐️ used
-  - function
+  - function🖐️ used
-  - procedure
+  - procedure🖐️ used
-  - method
+  - method🖐️ used
-  - class
+  - class🖐️ used
-  - prototype
+  - prototype🖐️ used
-  - event
+  - event🖐️ used
-  - type
+  - type🖐️ used
-  - primitive types
+  - primitive types🖐️ used
-  - reference types
+  - reference types🖐️ used
-  - flag
+  - flag🖐️ used
-  - lexical scope
+  - lexical scope🖐️ used
-  - code block
+  - code block🖐️ used
-  - conditions
+  - conditions🖐️ used
-  - loops
+  - loops🖐️ used
-  - assignment
+  - assignment🖐️ used
-  - regular expression
+  - regular expression🖐️ used
-  - interface
+  - interface🖐️ used
-  - contract
+  - contract🖐️ used
-  - module
+  - module🖐️ used
-  - call stack
+  - call stack🖐️ used
 - Functions
   - signature
-  - argument
+  - argument🖐️ used
-  - parameter
+  - parameter🖐️ used
-  - pure function
+  - pure function🖐️ used
-  - lambda expression
+  - lambda expression🖐️ used
-  - side effects
+  - side effects🖐️ used
   - closure
   - partial application
   - curry
-  - higher order
+  - higher order🖐️ used
-  - recursion
+  - recursion🖐️ used
-  - callback
+  - callback🖐️ used
-  - listener
+  - listener🖐️ used
-  - compose
+  - compose🖐️ used
-  - pipe
+  - pipe🖐️ used
-  - memoize
+  - memoize🖐️ used
-  - wrapper
+  - wrapper🖐️ used
-  - functor
+  - functor🖐️ used
   - monad
   - monoid
-  - generator
+  - generator🖐️ used
   - coroutine
 - Data structures
   - array